 Chamberlin hired Fort Worth’s uberarchitect, Marshall Sanguinet, to design for Arlington Heights a grand hotel (Ye Arlington Inn) and some model houses.
 (Image of Ye Arlington Inn from Photographs of Fort Worth by D. H. Swartz.)

 Two Arlington Heights homes in 1891.
 The top house was that of Henry W. Tallant and later Robert McCart (another Chamberlin associate) on Bryce Avenue.
 (From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 On July 3, 1892 the Dallas Morning News ran this ad proclaiming the Ye Arlington Inn, with electric lighting, steam heat, hydraulic elevator, telephone connections, and en suite bathrooms, to be “a thoroughly first-class hotel.”
-The inn was located at today’s Merrick and Byers streets.
+The inn was located at today’s Merrick Street and Crestline Road.

 But the years 1893-1894 hit Chamberlin with a double whammy: The national silver panic of 1893 battered his finances; on November 11, 1894 the Gazette reported that his Ye Arlington Inn had burned.

 This 1895 map shows Lake Como, the powerhouse, Ye Arlington Inn (“Burnt”).
 Note the “Stove Works” to the east.
 (From Pete Charlton’s “1000+ Lost Antique Maps of Texas & the Southwest on DVD-ROM.”)

 Development of Arlington Heights and Lake Como trolley park was slowed for a few years.
 During that time the lake provided little more than fishing and boating.
 In 1897 Chamberlin died while bicycling in London.